-People negative to God are not open to truth about God.
-Therefore, they are willing ignorant.
+People negative to God are not open to the truth about God.
+Therefore, they are willingly ignorant.
 They do not know because they do not want to know.
 This is willful ignorance.

-Some people do not want to believe the Bible.
-They study every thing that they can find that assaults the validity of Christianity.
+Some people do not want to believe in the Bible.
+They study everything that they can find that assaults the validity of Christianity.
 These people are negative in their volition toward God and His Word.
-It is one thing to be ignorant of the Bible but it is another thing to be “willingly” ignorant of it.
+It is one thing to be ignorant of the Bible, but it is another thing to be “willingly” ignorant of it.